juhaku/utoipa/examples/axum-utoipa-nesting-vendored/README.md

-# axum-nesting ~ utoipa with utoipa-swagger-ui example
+# axum-nesting-vendored ~ utoipa with utoipa-swagger-ui example

 This example demonstrates `axum` with programmatic and macro based nesting of OpenApis using `utoipa-swagger-ui` for visualization.